Question: The Ring app is telling me that I entered the wrong password, but I'm pretty sure that I entered the right one. What should I do?

 Also ensure that you are connecting to the correct network if you have more than one or if you have a Wi-Fi extender in your home.

 Don't know your Wi-Fi password?

 Special Characters in your Wi-Fi password

-- Temporarily change the Wi-Fi password on your router
+- Temporarily changing the Wi-Fi password on your router

-- Create a temporary guest network for setting up your Ring Doorbell
+- Creating a temporary guest network for setting up your Ring device

-- Set up your Ring Doorbell on someone else's Wi-Fi network
+- Setting up your Ring device on someone else's Wi-Fi network

-After setting your Ring Doorbell up successfully, it will update its firmware (internal software), and special characters will no longer be an issue, so you can then restore your previous router password, or remove the guest network, and set your Ring Doorbell up again based on your previous setup with as many special characters as you'd like in your Wi-Fi password.
+After setting your Ring device up successfully, it will update its firmware (internal software), and special characters will no longer be an issue.
+You can then restore your previous router password, or remove the guest network, and set your Ring device up again with as many special characters as you'd like in your Wi-Fi password.